oleksandrbyk/blog/content/blog/2018-10-18-ml-best-practices-in-pytorch-dev-conf-2018.md

 date: 2018-10-18
 description: |
   In the Machine Learning (ML) field tools and techniques for best practices are just starting to be developed.
-descriptionLong: |
-  In the Machine Learning (ML) field tools and techniques for best practices are just starting to be developed.
-At the PyTorch developer conference (PTDC-18), several speakers including Jerome Pesenti, VP of AI from Facebook and Andrej Karpathy, Director of Tesla AI spoke about best practices for machine learning development.
-The issues discussed included applying traditional software development techniques like unit testing, CI/CD systems, automated deployment, version control, and more to the ML field.
 picture: /uploads/post_images/2018-10-18.jpeg
 pictureComment: 'The image source: blog.hubspot.com'
 author: ../authors/dmitry_petrov.md